kas-gui/kas/crates/kas-wgpu/README.md

 -   `shaping` (enabled by default): use [kas-text]'s default backend (Rustybuzz) for text shaping (alternatively, specify `kas-text/harfbuzz` or do not use shaping)
--   `gat`: enables usage of the Generic Associated Types feature (nightly only and currently unstable), allowing some usages of `unsafe` to be avoided.
-    (The plan is to enable this by default once the feature is mature.)

 Note: at least one of `ab_glyph`, `fontdue` is required.
 If both are enabled, the choice of raster engine is controlled at run-time via theme configuration: